 MongoDB stores its data as objects, which are commonly identified as documents.
 These documents are stored in collections, analogous to how tables work in relational databases.

-MongoDB is known for its scalability, ease of use, reliability & no compulsion for using a fixed schema among all stored documents, giving them the ability to have varying fields (columns).
+MongoDB is known for its scalability, ease of use, reliability & no compulsion to use a fixed schema among all stored documents, giving them the ability to have varying fields (columns).

 What Is MongoDB Change Streams?